netdata/netdata/packaging/installer/methods/manual.md

 ./netdata-installer.sh
 ```

--   If you don't want to run it straight-away, add `--dont-start-it` option.
+-   If you only want to install netdata without starting it straight away, add `--dont-start-it` option.
--   If you don't want to install it on the default directories, you can run the installer like this:
+-   If you don't want to install netdata on the default directories, you can run the installer like this:
     `./netdata-installer.sh --install /opt`.
-This one will install Netdata in `/opt/netdata`.
+This will install Netdata in `/opt/netdata`.

-## Optional parameters to alter your installation
+### Optional parameters to alter your installation

 `netdata-installer.sh` accepts a few parameters to customize your installation: